pan-unit42/dotnetfile/readme.md

 Now, you're all set to use `dotnetfile`. :raised_hands:

-## Documentation
-The full and extensive documentation can be found at https://pan-unit42.github.io/dotnetfile/

 ## Usage
 To use `dotnetfile`, all you have to do is to import the module and create an instance of the class `DotNetPE` with the .NET assembly path as a parameter.
 A minimal example that prints out the number of streams of an assembly is shown below:
 ```python #